mozumder/django-mozumder/README.rst

         ...
     ]

-3. In your Django Project, create the database tables for logging and i18n/l10n using migrate
+3. In your Django project, create the database tables for logging and i18n/l10n using the migrate command:

 ::